tesibelda/ovirtstat/README.md

 * Edit telegraf's execd input configuration as needed.
 Example:

 ```
-## Gather vSphere vCenter status and basic stats
+## Gather oVirt Engine status and basic stats
 [[inputs.execd]]
-  command = ["/path/to/ovirtstat_binary", "-config", "/path/to/ovirtstat.conf"]
+  command = ["/path/to/ovirtstat_binary", "--config", "/path/to/ovirtstat.conf"]
   signal = "none"
 ```

-You can optionally tell ovirtstat the input's interval by adding -poll_interval the_interval parameters to the command.
+You can optionally tell ovirtstat the input's interval by adding --poll_interval <the_interval> parameters to the command.
 By default it expects 1m interval.
 If you want 30s interval configure it like this:
 ```
-## Gather vSphere vCenter status and basic stats
+## Gather oVirt Engine status and basic stats
 [[inputs.execd]]
   interval = "30s"
-  command = ["/path/to/ovirtstat_binary", "-config", "/path/to/ovirtstat.conf", "-poll_interval", "30s"]
+  command = ["/path/to/ovirtstat_binary", "--config", "/path/to/ovirtstat.conf", "--poll_interval", "30s"]
   signal = "none"
 ```
 Metric timestamp precision will be set according to the polling interval, so it will usually be 1s.